Best Productivity Apps

 What is productivity paranoia?

-How To Be Effective & Productive - Using the Eisenhower Matrix
+How To Be Productive: The Eisenhower Matrix

 Too often, we focus on productivity as a question of volume: how much am I making, and how quickly?
 To truly do impactful work, we have to reposition our thoughts on productivity: it’s actually about making better use of your time.